Heart Failure: Avoiding Triggers for Sudden Heart Failure

 Talk with your doctor about the following possible triggers.
 If these are triggers for you, use the suggestions to help you avoid them.

 - Is eating too much sodium a trigger for you?
 Too much sodium is a common trigger for sudden heart failure.
 Be aware of how much sodium you are consuming.
-Do not eat or drink more than 2 g (2000 mg) of sodium in your diet each day.
-Look for hidden salt (sodium is a major component of salt) in your foods and liquids.
+Your doctor might recommend that you not eat or drink more than 2 g (2000 mg) of sodium in your diet each day.
+Know how to find out how much sodium is in your foods and liquids.
 Ready-to-eat and canned foods tend to have more sodium.
 Choose fresh fruits and vegetables whenever possible.
 Talk with your doctor before taking any medicines that you can buy without a prescription.
 Many contain sodium.

 - Is overexercising a trigger for you?
 When you exercise, watch for signs that your heart is being stressed.
 If you become out of breath, have chest pain, or become dizzy, stop exercising.
 Talk with your doctor about whether you need to slow down, decrease your time, or avoid those activities.